Global Programme to Eliminate Lymphatic Filariasis

 - 400 mg albendazole preferably twice per year (in areas that are also endemic for Loa loa).

-An alternative and equally effective community-wide regimen in endemic regions is the use of common table salt or cooking salt fortified with DEC for a period of one year.
+An alternative and equally effective community-wide regimen in endemic regions is the use of common table salt or cooking salt fortified with DEC.
+DEC fortified salt has been used in only a few settings.

 2. Alleviate suffering - MMDP